timruffles/js-todos/README.md

 # JS-TODOs

 Find todos in JS code.
-Uses esprima, so won't give you false positives like 'grep -r TODO', but is as easy to use.
+Uses [espree](https://github.com/eslint/espree), so won't give you false positives like 'grep -r TODO', but is as easy to use.

 ```sh
 # ./node_modules/.bin on path? if not, install with --global / -g